jaksonkallio/ipfs-improved-webui/README.md

 # Pinhead
 Help run the distributed web!
 A UI for IPFS pinning.

+This is a rough little application I built out of curiosity about IPFS and to play around with the API.

 Runs completely in the browser locally.
 (No install required)

 Currently only capable of viewing images.